 The PAT is a destructive test; sample materials cannot be returned.

-For bulk contracts, Standard PAT may be combined with pH Tests; Color PAT must be a separate contract (cannot be combined with Standard PAT or pH Tests).
+For bulk contracts, Standard PAT may be combined with Color PAT; pH Tests must be a separate contract (cannot be combined with Standard or Color PAT).
 Some products may need more than one test; for example, a paper envelope that needs one test for the paper and another for the glue seam is considered two samples.